He sat, fixed upon the pointed roof

 Prologue

 They call me The Golden Princess, though I am nothing so beautiful to be honored with such a name.
 My hair isn't even that pretty bright golden color that most princes fawn over, but is instead a dirty brown, like a wash rag that has been used to clean off the muddy hooves of a horse.
 Even so, all who know of me call me The Golden Princess, though my real, long forgotten name is Adelaide.
+Why do they call me The Golden Princess?
+It is suppose to be a gift, bestowed upon me by the great dragon, Bellan.
+She visited my parents castle just after I was born, breathing fire into the window that overlooked my crib.
+This wasn't just any dragon fire, but a magic fire, given as a gift.
+She told my parents that the given flame will make me valuable in my kingdom, bringing my kingdom into prosperity.

 But I have not been in my kingdom for years, stolen from my crib that night, whisked away into the darkness.
 Here I sit in this dungeon, as I have for the past 16 years, on my birthday, wondering when I will be rescued.